 In addition, pursuant to the LTIP, upon the formation of each new partner company of the Company, the LTIP Participants are to each receive five percent (5%) of the total outstanding shares of common stock of the partner company.
-Accordingly, in 2017, the LTIP Participants were each granted 500,000 shares of common stock of Aevitas Therapeutics, Inc., Caelum Biosciences, Inc., Tamid Bio, Inc. (formerly FBIO Acquisition Corp.
-V), Baergic Bio, Inc. (formerly FBIO Acquisition Corp.
-III), and FBIO Acquisition Corps.
-IV, VI, VII and VIII.
+Accordingly, in 2020, the LTIP Participants were each granted 500,000 shares of common stock of FBIO Acquisition Corps.
+IX, X, XI, XII, XIII, and XIV.

 Pursuant to the LTIP, the LTIP Participants are also eligible for performance-based cash bonuses not to exceed an annual aggregate amount of \$1,000,000.
-In March 2019, Dr. Rosenwald and Mr. Weiss, each, waived their rights to any cash bonus in connection with their performance for calendar year 2018.
+In March 2019, Dr. Rosenwald and Mr. Weiss each waived their rights to any cash bonus in connection with their performance for calendar year 2018.
 In March 2020, the Compensation Committee reviewed the 2019 performance targets and approved a \$500,000 cash bonus for each of Dr. Rosenwald and Mr. Weiss, in recognition of their material satisfaction of the performance criteria identified above.
-The 2019 cash bonuses will subsequently be paid in April 2020.
+The 2019 cash bonuses were paid in April 2020.